-The transverse abdominis is the third and deepest muscle layer of the abdomen.
-It lies under the big “six pack” muscle known as the rectus abdomens and the “sexy side” muscles known as the oblique muscles.
+The transverse abdominis (TrA) is the third and deepest muscle layer of the abdomen.
+TrA muscles plays a crucial role in overall core strength and stability but it is often overlooked in core workouts.
+Transverse abdominis lies under the big “six pack” muscle known as the rectus abdomens and the “sexy side” muscles known as the oblique muscles.
 However it’s the transverse abdominal muscles that are the most important muscles to help get that “flat belly” and stabilize the low back and the pelvis promoting a heathy and pain free back.
+Give a try to our featured transverse abdominis exercise to work your transverse abdominal muscles.

 Lay on your back with our feet flat on the floor.

-If you have difficulty performing this exercise please talk to a Rebalance Physical Therapist as this may indicate an underlying issue.
+If you have difficulty performing this transverse abdominis exercise please talk to a Rebalance Physical Therapist as this may indicate an underlying issue.

 Precautions: None